Savio L-Y Woo

 Savio L-Y Woo is an American bioengineer currently the Distinguished University Professor of Bioengineering at University of Pittsburgh.
 He was born in Shanghai, China, in 1942 and immigrated to the United States prior to entering university.

 Woo was elected to the National Academy of Medicine in 1991 and the National Academy of Engineers in 1994 for "contributions to orthopaedic bio-mechanics and tissue engineering and understanding of sports injury, repair, and remodeling".
+He was honored with the Robert Henry Thurston Lecture Award from the American Society of Mechanical Engineers in 2005.